About the Artist

 1953:

 Gottlieb resigns from Federation of Modern Painters and Sculptors.
 He designs and oversees the fabrication of the curtains and valence for the sanctuary containing the Torah scrolls, as well as tapestries for two floor-to-ceiling sliding panels, for Congregation Beth El in Springfield, Massachusetts.
-This is Gottlieb’s second project in collaboration with architect Percival Goodman.

 1954:

-A Retrospective Show of the Paintings of Adolph Gottlieb is organized by Clement Greenberg for the Bennington College Gallery, Bennington Vermont.
+A Retrospective Show of the Paintings of Adolph Gottlieb is organized by Clement Greenberg for the Bennington College Gallery, Bennington, Vermont.
 In the statement he writes for the exhibition, Clement Greenberg notes that “Adolph Gottlieb is among the half-dozen artists responsible for the appearance since the early 1940s of the first body of American painting that can vie with, if not surpass, the best contemporary work in Europe.”

 1955: